kroma-network/kroma/postmortems/2024-04-01-tx-receipts-validation-skip-incident.md

 ## Enhancement of monitoring system

-We are going to strengthen the monitoring system by establishing a system to monitor blocks from trust partners, enabling swift detection of forks and improving our ability to respond to incidents.
+We are going to strengthen the monitoring system by establishing a system to monitor blocks from trust partners, enabling swift detection of incidents and improving our ability to respond to incidents.